csi-dcsc/pyDONEc/README.md

 Ziggurat copyright: Marsaglia + Tsang / Leong, Zhang et al Ziggurat generator, Copyright (C) 2013  Dirk Eddelbuettel

 The library requires numpy and ctypes.
 An example file is provided, with the minimization of a 10 dimensional paraboloid, with measurements affected by gaussian noise.
-For implementation in separate problem, the authors recommend to carefully considerate the value of the parameter sigma, as the efficiency of the algorithm is severely affected by its value.
+For different problems the hyper-parameters might require tuning.
+See https://arxiv.org/abs/1603.09620 for some theoretical and practical insight into the hyper-parameters.